Reverse discrimination

-Reverse discrimination is a term often used by those in a dominant or majority group to describe discrimination against members of a dominant or majority group, in favor of members of a minority or historically disadvantaged group.
-Groups may be defined in terms of ethnicity, gender identity, nationality, race, religion, sex, or sexual orientation.
+Reverse discrimination is a term used to describe discrimination against members of a dominant or majority group, in favor of members of a minority or historically disadvantaged group.
+Reverse discrimination based on race or ethnicity is also called reverse racism.

-The advent of compensatory initiatives and policies such as affirmative action in the United States in the 1970s were seen by many white people, and some black people, as reverse discrimination.
-This was a time period during which these policies focused on the under-representation of ethnic minority groups and women, and attempted to remedy the effects of past discrimination in both government and the business world.
+Equality of opportunity and substantive equality

+Philosopher Richard Arneson argues that while a program of reverse discrimination favoring non-White candidates over White ones may violate equality of opportunity in a formal sense, it may more effectively promote substantive equality.
+The Dilemma of difference refers to the difference between the two equality concepts.

 Affirmative action

 Affirmative action is a set of practices that attempts to promote diversity in areas such as employment, education, and leadership, typically by reserving some positions for people of traditionally disadvantaged groups.
 This may result in discrimination towards successful majority groups who have greater technical qualifications than minority applicants.